 If abnormal cells are found then you may be offered a hospital gynaecology clinic appointment (colposcopy) to examine the cervix in more detail and see if treatment is needed.

 Smear tests help to prevent abnormal cells in the cervix from developing into cervical cancer in the future.
 Please book your smear test when you are not menstruating.

 The practice offers a wide range of family planning services.
 There are many options available including combined pills, progesterone-only pills, patches, condoms, implants, injections and coils; your doctor or nurse will help you choose the right contraceptive for you.
 If you are starting or changing your contraception, please complete our Contraceptive Pill Review form.

 For repeat contraceptive prescriptions (including new patients already taking a contraceptive pill) please book a nurse appointment.

-Contraceptive implants and a full range of family planning services are also available at the Doddington Health Centre (details).
+Contraceptive implants and a full range of family planning services are also available at the Falcon Road Sexual Health Clinic.
 Our GPs can also refer patients for sterilisation or vasectomy procedures.